brendanf/phylotax/README.md

 #> 2 D     XTAX   genus Tax2
 ```

-Phylotax has used the following logic:
+PHYLOTAX has used the following logic:

 1. It’s not possible to decide what the root (node 1) is, because one
     of its direct children (tip A) is completely unassigned.